A Brief History of Vaping and E-Cigarettes

 Over the years, as more manufacturers have created vape pens and other e-cigarettes, and as companies large and small have begun to create flavourful e-liquids for electric cigarette users to enjoy, the number of people enjoying vaping has risen.

 Since 2012, the number of electronic cigarette users in the UK has increased from 700,000 to some 2.8 million people.
-It’s a figure that goes up every year, and which mainly comprises smokers and ex-smokers – showing that e-cigarettes can help people cut down or quit smoking tobacco.
+It’s a figure that goes up every year, and which mainly comprises smokers and ex-smokers.

 The UK even plays host to the largest ‘vaping festival’ in Europe, VapeFest, which has been running since 2010.
 Here, vaping aficionados and fans come together to vape, listen to music, and buy from top vendors.

-With the great selection of electronic cigarette and e-liquid makers available around the world, and an increasing number of people using e-cigarettes to help them quit smoking, the future for vaping looks bright.
+With the great selection of electronic cigarette and e-liquid makers available around the world, and an increasing number of people using e-cigarettes, the future for vaping looks bright.